 "java."but it is colored blue, and it is not reachable from the

-The module graph is, in effect, a new kind of API, and will be specified
+The module graph is, in effect, a new kind of API, and is specified and

 java.se.ee module, with all non-SE modules and corresponding edges

-removed, will be proposed for inclusion in the Java SE Platform
+removed, is specified in the Java SE Platform Specification; its

-Specification; its evolution will thereafter be governed by the JCP.
-The
+evolution will hereinafter be governed by the JCP.
+The evolution of the

-evolution of the remainder of the graph will be covered by future JEPs.
+remainder of the graph will be covered by future JEPs.
+In either case,

-APIs.
-Removing such a module or changing it incompatibly, in particular,
+such a module or changing it incompatibly, in particular, will require

 A tabular summary of all of the modules, including footprint metrics for a Linux/AMD64 build, is available here.